quorum1/governance/docs/rules-and-regs.md

 ### Section 2.03: Membership Qualifications by Levels

-The initial qualifications for each classification of membership are as follows:
+The initial qualifications for each level of membership are as follows:
-1. Network member: Must register and follow terms of service
+1. Network member: Must register and follow terms of service.
-2. Contributor member:
-   1. Must have a active LinkedIn profile or web presence that verifies who they are.
-   2. Must sign the Quorum1 Community Agreement
+2. Contributor member: Must sign the Quorum1 Community Member Agreement.
-4. Foundation member:
-   1. Must be staff on a client project, or
-   2. Must be actively working on a Quorum1 project with at least a weekly contribution.
-   3. Appointed, or sponsored by a Steward
+3. Foundation member: Must have experience working on Foundation projects and verifiably learn about the Quorum Model.
 4. Steward Member:
    1. Understanding of Quorum Model & current org goals
    2. 3 Months+ of membership